Hygea AI (HGAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hygea AI Historical Price

-According to the latest data gathered on Hygea AI live price page, the current price of Hygea AI is 0.012232USD.
-The circulating supply of Hygea AI(HGAI) is 1.00M HGAI , giving it a market capitalization of $12.23K.
+According to the latest data gathered on Hygea AI live price page, the current price of Hygea AI is 0.01216107USD.
+The circulating supply of Hygea AI(HGAI) is 1.00M HGAI , giving it a market capitalization of $12.16K.

 The Hygea AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HGAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.